Partial regularity in nonlocal systems I: Linear systems with constant coefficients

-with $c\equiv c(n,N,s,\Lambda,\beta)$. \footnote{Note that in the above computation the constant involved is stable when $2s\approx 1$.
-Indeed we have used that } Recalling \rif{ovvia}, and merging the displays from \rif{disdis} on, we arrive at
+This also shows that in the proof of \rif{dg.2}-\rif{dg.77} there is no blow-up of the constants when $s$ moves around $1/2$. } Recalling \rif{ovvia}, and merging the displays from \rif{disdis} on, we arrive at

 with $c_* \equiv c_* (n,N,s,\Lambda,\beta)$.
-We now consider $\beta_1:=(\beta + \min\{2s,1\})/2$, so that $\beta<\beta_1 < \min\{2s,1\}$, and then we determine $\texttt{t}<1/2^4$ such that \eqn{thistt}
+We now consider $\beta_1:=(\beta + \beta_m)/2$, so that $\beta<\beta_1 < \beta_m$, and then we determine $\texttt{t}<1/2^4$ such that \eqn{thistt}

 so that we gain

 where $c_1\equiv c_1(n,N,s,\Lambda,\beta)$.
 Iterating the previous inequality, by induction

 is seen to hold for every $k \in \en_0$, that readily yields \eqn{dg.6}